-The plan is a Blue Cross Blue Shield (BCBS) plan that offers the same qualified medical services as the MIT Traditional and Choice Health Plans, including 100% coverage of the cost of medical preventive services (see preventive services fact sheet below).
+The plan is a Blue Cross Blue Shield (BCBS) plan that offers the same qualified medical services as the MIT BCBS PPO+ Health Plan, including 100% coverage of the cost of medical preventive services (see preventive services fact sheet below).
 (Note: A preventive visit may have an associated cost if another health issue or concern is treated at that appointment.)
 Preventive prescriptions have a copay, but are not subject to the deductible (see list of preventive medications below).

 You will have a deductible

-While your health plan premium will be lower than MIT's other health plans, you are responsible for paying for non-preventive services and non-preventive prescriptions, until you reach a deductible.
+While your health plan premium will be lower than MIT's other health plan, you are responsible for paying for non-preventive services and non-preventive prescriptions, until you reach a deductible.

-- For employee coverage, the deductible will be $1,500 for services and prescriptions (combined).
+- For employee coverage in 2024, the deductible is $1,600 for services and prescriptions (combined).

-- For employee + spouse/domestic partner, employee and child(ren) or family coverage, the deductible will be $3,000 for services and prescriptions (combined).
+- For employee + spouse/domestic partner, employee and child(ren) or family coverage in 2024, the deductible is $3,200 for services and prescriptions (combined).